 The courts are in the process of reviewing individual trial listings with the parties.

 The Supreme Court is planning to conduct up to three jury trials at any given time.
-After an initial resumption phase, the County Court is planning to conduct up to five jury trials during an initial period, and, when appropriate, progressively increase to ten jury trials at any given time.
+The County Court is planning to conduct up to five jury trials during an initial period, and, when appropriate, progressively increase to ten jury trials at any given time.

-Jury pools will be formed virtually, with only smaller groups (jury panels of approximately 30-45 people) brought into court (at the Supreme Court) and into the jury pool room (at the County Court) for jury empanelment, at staggered times.
+Jury pools will be formed virtually, with only smaller groups (jury panels of approximately 40-45 people) brought into court (at the Supreme Court) and into the jury pool room (at the County Court) for jury empanelment, at staggered times.
 In the Supreme Court, physical distancing will be maintained throughout the empanelment and trial process.
 Jurors will be spread apart in the courtroom and provided with much larger spaces for their jury room.
 In the County Court, jury empanelment will be conducted remotely, using video-links between the jury pool and the courtroom.
 Physical distancing will be maintained throughout the trial process.
 Jurors will be seated in extended jury boxes, and provided with much larger spaces for their jury room.

 A trial court will be paired with another nearby courtroom or large space, where the entire space will serve as the “jury room”.

 7. How will the handling of objects be minimised?

 People will not be required to touch or hold a religious text when swearing an oath.
 In the Supreme Court, each juror will be provided with a tablet to view exhibits and will be told not to share or swap tablets.
 Each juror will also have their own note pads and stationery.
 In the County Court, jurors will receive individual copies of documentary exhibits.
 Where jurors are asked to handle an exhibit that cannot be copied, they will be provided with gloves.